F355-DeltaVee-Rear-shockweb“Why are Ferrari’s so “soft”?” is a question I always get, given my experience with the beautiful red cars…

 Background on suspension

 Motion ratio is simple to find.
 Jack the spindle up one inch and measure how far the lower spring perch has moved relative to the upper spring perch.
-On a Ferrari 348 rear suspension, the spring perch will move an average of 0.85 inches for every one-inch the wheel moves over the range of full droop to full bump.
-So, the motion ratio for 348 rear is 0.85 (you may see equations that use the inverse of this number, Carroll Smith’s equations would come up with 1.18 for the ratio).
+On a Ferrari 348 rear suspension, the spring perch will move an average of 0.85 inches for every one inch the wheel moves over the range of full droop to full bump.
+So, the motion ratio for 348 rear is 0.85 (you may see equations that use the inverse of this number; Carroll Smith’s equations would come up with 1.18 for the ratio).

-For reference, the front wheel rate of a F355 Challenge car is 1,078 LBf/in with a 2200 LBf/in spring!
-This is very uncomfortable on the street, plus this system utilizes a tender spring to take up slack when the suspension goes full droop, and comes crashing down on this tender spring with every slight roadway undulation.
-But, the on-track race car’s vehicle dynamics are superior to the road car’s.
+Ferrari F355 Sport Suspension SystemFor reference, the front wheel rate of an F355 Challenge car is 1,078 LBf/in with a 2200 LBf/in spring!
+This is very uncomfortable on the street, plus this system utilizes a tender spring to take up the slack when the suspension goes full droop and comes crashing down on this tender spring with every slight roadway undulation.
+However, the on-track race car’s vehicle dynamics are superior to that of road cars.

 The F355 Challenge factory settings confirm that the factory knows increasing front roll stiffness increases grip and drivability on the racetrack with race tires.